quicwg/ops-drafts/draft-ietf-quic-manageability.md

 servers; see {{Section 8.1 of QUIC-APPLICABILITY}}.
 As a result, NAT binding to these source ports can result in that traffic being blocked.

+## UDP Reflection

+QUIC stateless reset packets ((see {{Section 10.3 of QUIC-TRANSPORT}}) are sent in response to packets which appear to be 1-RTT packets.
+QUIC prevents an infinite loop between QUIC servers by ensuring each stateless reset decreases in size.

+However, non-QUIC protocols amplify in bytes or packets.
+For example, ISAKMP {{?RFC2408}} sends two packets in response to each packet.
+Neither packet appears to be a 1-RTT IETF QUIC packet, so loops can be avoided.
+CHARGEGEN {{?RFC864}} generates randomly sized UDP datagrams up to 512 bytes.

+As a result, servers may want to consider strategies, such as rate limiting, to prevent infinite packet reflection.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}